Limiting Free Speech

 Yes you do, in a public space at least.
 It's important though to recognize that speech cannot be divorced from power and consequences

-When we allow threats and intimidation without consequences, it leads to increased violence against those marginalized groups
+When we allow threats, it risks increased violence against marginalized folks

 It is not enough to consider whether we have the right to say something harmful.
 We must also consider whether we ought to have the decency not to